M0onshadow/M0onshadow.github.io/ctf/Santhacklaus/CMIYC/callme_eng.md

 <br/>
 First thing to do : Download investigation file.
 When it's done, let's take a look to every file in different folders.
 <br/><br/>
--- In `Dropsbox`, nothing of really interesting, except some `.pdf` files with rent receipt, a `.png` file with BIC/IBAN and `.ods` file with password already stolen from our target...
+-- In `Dropsbox`, nothing of really interesting, except some `.pdf` files with rent receipt, a `.png` file with BIC/IBAN and an `.ods` file with password already stolen from our target...
 No phone number within sight.
 <br/><br/>
 -- In `Keylog et recordings`, a `.m4a` (audio file) where we can hear a phone conversation seemingly unintended, and a `.txt` file with keylogs.
 <br/><br/>